 - "Alamire, Pierre de la Rue, and Manuscript Production in the Time of Charles V." In "Qui musicam in se habet": Essays in Honor of Alejandro Planchart.
 Edited by Stanley Boorman and Anna Zayaruznaya.
 Münster and Middleton: American Institute of Musicology, in press.

 - "The Segovia Manuscript as Chansonnier."
 In SegoviaC Revisited: A Spanish Manuscript in Transition.
 Edited by Wolfgang Fuhrmann and Cristina Urchueguía.
 Turnhout: Brepols, in press.

 - "Hildegard of Bingen."
 In Oxford Bibliographies in Music.
 Edited by Bruce Gustafson.
-New York: Oxford University Press, in press.
+New York: Oxford University Press, 2013.